-- Learn about the key developments in modern and contemporary literary studies in dialogue with leading scholars in the fields of Modernism, Scottish literature, war writing, modern and contemporary poetry, postcolonialism and contemporary fiction.
+- Learn about the key developments in modern and contemporary literary studies in dialogue with leading scholars.

 In each semester students take one module that concentrates on the literature of the period and one module that engages with the period’s theoretical, cultural and historical developments.
 Students are encouraged to develop their own, individual interests via one optional module.